Diyckstra/terraform-provider-deyckstra/website/docs/r/security_group.md

 * `description` - (Optional, Forces new resource) Security group description.
     * _Default value_: `Managed by Terraform`
 * `egress` - (Optional, VPC only) Configuration block for egress rules.
 Can be specified multiple times for each egress rule.
 Each egress block supports fields documented below.
-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].
 * `ingress` - (Optional) Configuration block for ingress rules.
 Can be specified multiple times for each ingress rule.
 Each ingress block supports fields documented below.
-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `name` - (Optional, Forces new resource) Name of the security group.
 If omitted, Terraform will assign a random, unique name.
 * `revoke_rules_on_delete` - (Optional) Instruct Terraform to revoke all the security groups attached ingress and egress rules before deleting the rule itself.
     * _Default value:_ `false`
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the security group.
 If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
 * `vpc_id` - (Optional, Forces new resource) VPC ID.

 ### ingress

-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].

 The following arguments are required: